Product Information Manager : Classifications - Setup

 Duplicate Classification/Classification Group

-Select the option from the drop-down list or click on the editor's page to create a copy of an existing classification or classification group.
-Enter a unique Classification or Classification Group ID for the newly created classification/group and click to save the duplicated entry.
+the editor's page to create a copy of an existing classification or classification group.
+Enter a unique Classification or Classification Group ID for the newly created classification/group and click